Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 Taxes and benefits deductions

 QuickBooks Online also automatically deducts employee and employer payroll taxes, so neither you nor your workers need to worry about doing this manually.
-The best part, in my opinion, is that the platform offers tax penalty protection.
-QuickBooks pays up to $25,000 for fines relating to inaccurate tax deductions.
+The best part, in our opinion, is that the platform offers tax penalty protection.
+QuickBooks pays up to $25,000 in fines for inaccurate tax deductions.

-Additionally, QuickBooks Online provides benefits administration support and auto-deducts any contributions to healthcare packages or retirement plans from payroll.
+Additionally, QuickBooks Online provides benefits administration support and auto-deducts contributions to healthcare or retirement plans from payroll.

 Workforce app and payroll reports